ministryofjustice/laa-record-link-service/README.md

 ### Update Repository Description
 Change the description that appears at the top of your repository's main page to provide an overview of your project.

-### Grant Team Permissions
-Assign permissions to the appropriate Ministry of Justice teams.
-Ensure at least one team is granted Admin permissions.
-Whenever possible, assign permissions to teams rather than individual users.

 ### Add Branch Protection rules
 Ensure branch protection is set up on the `main` branch.

-### Update CODEOWNERS
-(Optional) Modify the `CODEOWNERS` file to specify the teams or users authorized to approve pull requests.

 ### Configure Dependabot
 Change all `uk.gov.laa.springboot.microservice.*` package references to `uk.gov.laa.{application-package-name}.*`.